The WSIB considers insurable earnings to include:

 Principal - A person or business entity awarding or letting a contract to a contractor or sub-contractor.

 Contractor and sub-contractor - A person or business entity providing contractual services to a principal.
 The business relationship between a principal and a contractor includes the relationship between a contractor (the principal in this relationship) and a sub-contractor (the contractor in this relationship).
 Therefore, the term "contractor" includes sub-contractor in this policy.

 The term "earnings" relates to the individual worker; whereas, the term "payroll" is the total earnings of all workers reported by the employer.
 Earnings are the total employment earnings of a worker from any source, which are capable of being estimated in terms of money.

 There are two kinds of earnings, insurable and non-insurable.
 Only insurable earnings, subject to the maximum insurable earnings set each year, are included in the premium calculation.

 Insurable earnings for premium calculation purposes are not always the same as average earnings for benefit purposes, see 18-02-02, Determining Short-Term Average Earnings.

 Section 25(1) employer contributions for employment benefits on behalf of injured workers are not considered earnings, and are not included in the calculation of premiums.

-In industries other than construction, sole proprietors, independent operators, partners, and executive officers of corporations, as accepted by the WSIB, are not considered workers, and are not insured by the WSIB, and their earnings are not included in insurable earnings unless they have voluntarily elected WSIB optional insurance.
+In industries other than construction, sole proprietors, independent operators, partners, and executive officers of corporations, as accepted by the WSIB, are not considered workers, are not insured by the WSIB, and their earnings are not included in insurable earnings unless they have voluntarily elected WSIB optional insurance.
 See 12-03-02, Optional Insurance, and 12-03-03, Who Can Obtain Optional Insurance?.